Manifests & Frames

 These knobs live entirely in the runtime so storage backends simply persist whatever BlockFrame they receive.

-The manifest + frame format bakes in several durability promises:
+The manifest + frame design aims for several durability properties as the format matures:

 - Versioned header – every frame begins with the